jet-yi-star/DataLayer/JDBC/readme.md

 statements:

-1. simple statement
+1. simple statement:
 		one query will be executed only once
 > Statement st = con.createStatement();

-2. prepared statement
+2. prepared statement:
 		one query will be executed multiple times by giving different dynamic values
 > PreparedStatement st = con.prepareStatement(?, ?);

-3. callable statement
+3. callable statement:
 		we can execute group of queries at a time
 > CallableStatement st =con.prepareCall("create a procedure");